A High Performance Building System

 Log cabins and timber frame homes built using SIPs are stronger, quieter and vastly more energy efficient than other building systems.
 Because structural insulated panels used for cabin roofs and timber frame walls use rigid insulation as their core they are inherently more efficient giving you less noise, lower energy bills and a more comfortable interior.

-SIPs provide better overall air tightness and real world thermal performance than conventionally framed walls or roof framing.
+Structural panels provide better overall air tightness and real world thermal performance than conventionally framed walls or roof framing.
 Panel systems provide a dense, uniform and continuous air barrier without thermal bridging, and leave no opportunity for internal convection such as is possible with the voids left in stick framing.

 SIPs are rigid panels with the foam core bonded to the stiff outer skins, thereby creating structural strength along the same idea as an I-beam.
 Individual panels can be made as large as 8’ x 24’, meaning entire building components are quickly erected, saving dry-in time, costly labor and less exposure to the weather.